Aryan Juyal: Career

 He made his Twenty20 debut for Uttar Pradesh in the 2018–19 Syed Mushtaq Ali Trophy on 2 March 2019.
 In November 2019, he was named in India's squad for the 2019 ACC Emerging Teams Asia Cup in Bangladesh.
 He made his first-class debut on 9 December 2019, for Uttar Pradesh in the 2019–20 Ranji Trophy.

 In February 2022, he was bought by the Mumbai Indians in the auction for the 2022 Indian Premier League tournament.

+During the 2025 Indian Premier League mega auction in Jeddah, Juyal was bought by Lucknow Super Giants for INR 30 lakh.

 Honours

 After his debut in the 2018 Under-19 Cricket World Cup team, Juyal along with his coach Negi was honoured by the Uttarakhand Chief Minister Trivendra Singh Rawat in Dehradun.